 Scroll Our Top Picks for a French Inspired Capsule Closet

 One of the greatest inventions of mankind, the T-shirt.
-Did you know it wasn’t until the 19th century that people start wearing T-shirts?
-I can’t possibly imagine working in the summer wearing a long sleeved shirt.
-My advice to you is to invest in at least two very good T-shirts – like these two from Mate the Label and Ali Golden.
+Did you know it wasn’t until the 19th century that people started wearing T-shirts?
+My advice to you is to invest in at least two very good T-shirtslike these two from Ali Golden and Amour Vert.
+Ali Golden’s knit ballet top has a scoop neck in the back and 3/4 length sleeves.
+It’s made with love in a Fair Trade Certified™ facility in Hong Kong.
+The Amour Vert Eleanor Baby Rib Tee feels like a ’90s throwback in the best way.
 I wear tees year round, and you, too, should normalize using your summer ones for winter layering.

-There will be occasions when T-shirts alone won’t suffice – that’s when a crisp white, clean-cut shirt comes in.
-Go up a size for extra versatility – we’ve seen pretty cool fits with these collared shirts as light jackets worn over a tee or tank, and you may not want to miss the opportunity to do so.
-This look works on both the long and short sleeved versions, like these ones from Frank and Oak and Outerknown.
+There will be occasions when T-shirts alone won’t suffice – that’s when a crisp white, shirt comes in.
+Go up a size for extra versatility – we’ve seen pretty cool fits with these shirts as light jackets worn over a tee or tank, and you may not want to miss the opportunity to do so.
+The Cotton Silk round shirt by Silk Laundry is sleek with a dropped shoulder and oversized pocket while the Weekend Shirt by Outerknown has a well worn, well loved feel.

 blazer